cgta/open/README.md

 1. (optional) Mix cgta.serland.SerlandExports into your package object this will add toJsonCompact/toJsonPretty on any object with a SerClass and fromJson[A : SerClass] onto Strings

-2. for a case class make it a memeber of the SerClass typeclass by adding the following to it's companion
+2. For a case class make it a memeber of the SerClass typeclass by adding the following to it's companion

 ```scala
     import cgta.serland.{SerClass, SerBuilder}